FAQs

 Graduation FAQs

-Candidates either completing an M.Ed., M.A., or a Certificate MUST apply for graduation.
+Candidates who are completing an M.Ed., M.A., or a Certificate must apply for graduation.
 M.Ed. and M.A. candidates incur a $100 graduation fee (the application fee is waived for Certificate candidates).
 Only matriculated students are eligible to apply for graduation.

 Graduation applications are due (for May, August, and December graduation) in February of the same year.
-OSGP cannot guarantee diploma/TCNJ certificate will be available to students at the summer graduation ceremony if the graduation application is received past the February deadline.
+OSOP cannot guarantee the diploma/TCNJ certificate will be available to students at the summer graduation ceremony if the graduation application is received past the February deadline.

 Diplomas and TCNJ Certificates will be mailed by the Office of Records and Registration to students 4-6 weeks after their degree or certificate is posted on their TCNJ transcripts.
-For more information on graduation please visit OSGP’s graduation information page.
+For more graduation information, please visit OSOP’s graduation information page.

-I have completed my Certificate and would like to continue with a M.Ed., what are my next steps?
+I have completed my certificate and would like to continue with an M.Ed.
+What are my next steps?

-Students completing a Certificate and who are interested in pursuing a M.Ed.
-(Elementary/Secondary and Teaching English as a Language Programs ONLY) MUST reapply with the Office of Graduate Studies by submitting another graduate application.
+Students who have completed a certificate and are interested in pursuing another graduate program with TCNJ/OSOP must reapply with the Office of Graduate Enrollment by submitting another graduate application.

-Please complete an online global graduate application with The Office of Graduate Studies.
-The application fee of $75.00 is waived for former TCNJ students who have completed a graduate program and no other supplementary materials are needed.
+Please complete an online global graduate application with the Office of Graduate Enrollment .
+The application fee of $75.00 is waived for former TCNJ students who have completed a graduate program and *no other supplementary materials are needed. (for OSOP M.Ed. programs)

 Diplomas and Certificates (TCNJ and CQ) will be mailed to students 4-6 weeks after their degree or certificate is posted to their TCNJ transcripts.
-For more information on graduation please visit OSGP’s graduation information page.
+For more information on graduation, please visit OSOP’s graduation information page.

 Please refer to TCNJ’s academic calendar for conferral dates (graduation dates).